FAQ

 What kind of felt do you use?

 Most of the felt in my recent fabric relief pieces is plant-dyed wool felt produced by a now defunct cottage business.
-A Child’s Dream sells a nice selection of wool felt.
-They also offer a craft supply basket, full of practically everything you need to make doll projects form my new how-to book, Felt Wee Folk – New Adventures.
+However, A Child’s Dream sells a nice selection of wool felt to make doll projects from my how-to book, Felt Wee Folk – New Adventures.
 Find information about wool felt suppliers here.

 Do you have a shop?